misssunrays/SQL-Begginer/README.md

 ## 🎯Why I Built This Project

-I wanted to learn SQL properly — not just syntax, but how data connects and how real analysis is done.
+I wanted to learn SQL properly, not just syntax, but how data connects and how real analysis is done.

 To practice:
 1. I worked on the Bike Sales Dataset (Kaggle)